kkaushal-ongraph/Demo/README.md

 # Demo
 This is the sample web application developed by using spring, hibernate and maven.
+This project contains login functionality, after login users redirects to the dashboard page and can see user details as well.

 # System requirements to run the application on your local system